 Paul Block was appointed as our newest director on March 11, 2015.
 He brings to GLG's Board a wealth of senior executive experience in the global food and beverage and high intensity sweetener industries, particularly in the areas of sales, marketing, and business development.
-Mr. Block is presently Chief Executive Officer of SVP Worldwide.
-Previously, Mr. Block served as Chief Executive Officer of Merisant Worldwide Company, Inc. and the Whole Earth Sweetener Co., LLC.
+Mr. Block has served as Chief Executive Officer of Merisant Worldwide Company, Inc. and the Whole Earth Sweetener Co., LLC.
 While at Merisant, Mr. Block oversaw the company's well-recognized line of sweeteners, including the Equal® sweetener brand.
 Prior to joining Merisant, Mr. Block held C-level positions at Sara Lee Coffee and Tea Consumer Brands, Allied Domecq Spirits USA and Groupe Danone.
-Mr. Block has been a key figure in developing the global stevia tabletop market through his role as CEO at Merisant and the Whole Earth
+Mr. Block has been a key figure in developing the global stevia tabletop market through his role as

-Sweetener Co., LLC., launching the successful Pure Via® line of tabletop zero calorie stevia sweeteners.
+CEO at Merisant and the Whole Earth Sweetener Co., LLC., launching the successful Pure Via® line of tabletop zero calorie stevia sweeteners.
 Mr. Block is an independent director.